HenriOepa/Tarkvaraprojekt-2024-Tetris/README.md

 ADDED 15/05/2024

 Required libraries:
-  GTK4 and its dependencies
+  GTK4 (and its dependencies),
-  SDL2
+  SDL2,
-  SQLite3
+  SQLite3,
   pthread (on Windows)

 For compilation, Git Bash was used.
 Open it in the folder where the files are located and use the following command: